robkorn/blockchain-ruminations/Urbit Based Blockchain Statechannels.md

 This means that Urbit can theoretically be a part in aiding blockchains like Ethereum to scale by providing an identity/messaging/computation layer to run state channels on.
 On the flip side, this kind of scheme provides Urbit users the ability to run more complicated p2p protocols which are inherently low-trust/rely on distribution of funds based on events that occur without needing to trust a 3rd-party/entity.

 Whether all of this will be looked into/implemented at all, only time will tell.
 Nonetheless I believe there is a decent amount of potential here which hasn't been tapped into yet by any other project I've seen.

-If anyone has any thoughts/comments on the topic I'd be happy to hear from you.

-~mocrux-nomdep